Planning a Celebration

 Special Sundays approved by the General Conference of The United Methodist Church:

-Heritage Sunday: "calls the Church to remember the past by committing itself to the continuing call of God."
+Heritage Sunday: "provides an opportunity for reflection on heritage, celebration of where the Church has been, how it understands itself as it shapes us today, and the meaning of Christian conferencing."
 Observed on Aldersgate Day (May 24th) or the Sunday preceding that date.
-(2008 Book of Discipline, 264.1)
+(2016 Book of Discipline, 264.1)

-One Great Hour of Sharing: "calls the Church to share the goodness of life with those who hurt."
+UMCOR Sunday: "calls the Church to share the goodness of life with those who hurt."
 Observed on the fourth Sunday of Lent.
-(2008 Book of Discipline, 263.2)
+(2016 Book of Discipline, 263.2)

 Church pastors regularly receive information about these special days.
-United Methodist Communications and Interpreter magazine also provide resource materials.
+United Methodist Communications provide resource materials.